blukatdevelopment/ManafestArena/Planning/stories.md

 - Create Press event trees providing compelling prompts
 - Allow outcomes to effect the current playthrough

-**name**: Item Models
-**Description**:
-As a player, I would like to see distinct item models to know what I'm looking at.
-- Spear
-- Claw
-- Crossbow
-- Flintlock Pistol
-- Magical Staff
-- Knife

 **name**: Create character art
 **Description**:
 As a player, I should see a visual representation of each of the three characters I can choose.